 How To Preserve Thai Basil

 There are many ways of preserving basil and below is going to be some of our favorite ways.
-These have been tried and tested by both us, family members, and close friends.
+These have been tried and tested by both us, family members and close friends.
 We can proudly say that it has had a pretty good success rate actually.

-Another good way of preserving it is by fermenting the Thai basil.
+Another good way of preserving it is by fermenting the thai basil.
 We find that the best way of doing this is by making a salt brine that contains a minimum of 2 % salt.
 We mix the cold water with the salt.
-Put the Thai basil leaves in a glass jar that you can seal.
+Put the thai basil leaves in a glass jar that you can seal.
 Then you can pour the brine over it and then seal the jar.
 The process of fermenting is made up by letting beneficial bacterias turn the contents sour. it will increase the umami and deepen the flavor of whatever you are fermenting.
 You should also stir the leaves around and submerge them every day for the first week.
-This will prevent any mold from forming on top.
+This will prevent any mold forming on top.
 Use it in small proportions as it will be very flavorful.

 Another good way is by drying the basil.
 This is best done with a large over tray spread out across it.
 Then you dry it in the oven at no more than 110 degrees.
 This will ensure that no flavors are lost in the drying process.
 Then you can keep them for however long you choose.